 A job description typically outlines the necessary skills, training and education needed by a potential employee and it is key to attracting the most suitable candidates for the job.
-You need to write your job description with the understanding that competitors will also be seeking a similar standard of professional out of the same candidate pool.

 A good job description will help to focus your attention (and that of your recruiters) on what is really needed in the role.
 Whether it is a replacement hire or a newly created position, the nuances of a particular role should be clearly highlighted and a clear set of objectives must be provided in order to identify the most suitable candidate.